FAQs

 Your lawyer will then try and reach an agreement with the insurer that you exceed 10% WPI.

-If the insurer does not agree, an application will be made to the medical service of the DRS to appoint an independent Doctor to assess the level of WPI.
+If the insurer does not agree, an application will be made to the Personal Injury Commission to appoint an independent Doctor to assess the level of WPI.
 This is a final and binding assessment on both you and the insurer.

 The assessment can be appealed if there is an error is the method of assessing the WPI.